itchysnake/itchysnake/README.md

 <img align="right" src="https://img.icons8.com/ios-filled/100/000000/freedom.png"/>
 <samp>
   <p align=”justify” style="text-indent:40px;">
-    <b>My name's Bailey and I believe in personal autonomy.</b>
+    <b>My name's Bailey and I build things.</b>
     </br>
     </br>
+    I like solving complex problems, and want to do work which makes a real difference.
+So far, I've found that place to be at some weird intersection between finance, technology, and blockchain.
+I truly believe the future is being built on-chain, and am excited to be a part of it.

-    The world needs new, decentralised solutions, so people can take control over aspects of their lives.
-I've undertaken a mission to help by writing smart contracts which enable real personal autonomy.
+    Above all, I strongly believe in personal autonomy.
+I've undertaken a mission to write smart contracts which enable real personal autonomy.
 Imagine concepts like:
     <br/>
     <br/>
     * investing into people directly (<a href="https://github.com/itchysnake/genex">GENEX</a>),